ashish-pondit/dev-resources/design-pattern/pub-sub_design_pattern.md

 3. High Scalability
     - Allow any number of publisher to communicate with any number of subscriber.

+## Disadvantages of pub/sub
+1. Complexity
+    - Introduces additional complexity.
+Managing topics, subscriptions, and message routing requires careful design and maintenance
+2. Potential for Message Loss
+    - Messages may be lost.
+It also depends on the message brokers and how they were implemented
+3. Overhead
+    -  Introduce overhead in terms of message routing, serialization, and network communication

 ## When to use pub/sub